seanpmaxwell/Trool/README.md

 # TROOL - a spreadsheet rule engine for NodeJS/TypeScript
-<h3>Get your rules out of your code so non-engineers can make updates over time!</h3>
+<h3>Get rules out of the code so non-engineers can make updates over time!</h3>
 <br>